Cbaird26/MQGT-SCF/CONTRIBUTING.md

 - Add docstrings to functions
 - Include unit tests for new functionality

+### Test Philosophy

+Tests in this repository follow strict guidelines to keep the test suite fast and reliable:

+- **Fast execution**: Tests must complete in seconds, not minutes.
+No long-running computations.
+- **Fixed seeds**: Use deterministic random seeds (e.g., `seed=42`) for reproducibility.
+- **No network calls**: Tests must not require internet access or external services.
+- **No large data**: Avoid downloading or generating large datasets.
+Use minimal synthetic data.
+- **Basic invariants**: Focus on checking that outputs are valid (no NaNs, correct types, reasonable bounds) rather than exact numerical values.
+- **Isolated**: Each test should be independent and not rely on state from other tests.

+**Anti-patterns to avoid:**
+- ❌ Tests that train models or run full simulations
+- ❌ Tests that download data from the internet
+- ❌ Tests that take more than a few seconds
+- ❌ Tests without fixed seeds (non-deterministic)
+- ❌ Tests that modify global state

+**Good test examples:**
+- ✅ Import verification
+- ✅ Function signature checks
+- ✅ Output type and shape validation
+- ✅ Basic mathematical invariants
+- ✅ Small synthetic data with fixed seeds

 ### Documentation

 - Update README.md if adding major features